Standard Norm Varieties for Milnor Symbols mod p: Symmetric Powers

-Generic splitting varieties are only known to exist for $n \leq 3$ when $p$ is odd and for all $n$ when $p$ is even.
-However, if $L'/L$ if a finite extension of degree prime to $p$ and $L'$ splits $\{a_{1},...,a_{n}\}$ then $L$ also splits $\{a_{1},...,a_{n}\}$ (using transfer and norm maps).
+Such generic splitting varieties are known to exist for all $n$ when $p = 2$ and only for $n \leq 3$ when $p > 2$.
+However, if $L'/L$ if a finite extension of degree prime to $p$ and $L'$ splits $\{a_1,..., a_n\}$ then $L$ also splits $\{a_1,..., a_n\}$ (using transfer and norm maps).
 Therefore we can relax our last definition.